Hahn-Schickard/STAG-Modbus-Technology-Adapter/README.md

 # Modbus Technology Adapter

+In the present branch,
+- there is no dependency on libmodbus
+- the adapter can be run without any hardware
+- random is used in place of reading registers

 ## Description

 A Technology Adapter, in the sense of the STAG platform, for the Modbus protocol.